seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/05_May/26/README.md

 ## 2025, Monday, May 26th

+- I continued gameplay for a second consecutive week, playing between 11:08 pm and 12:21 am.
+I was able to receive 2 daily bonuses, and 2 days of fireworks.
+- I completed a few quests, did several elevator trips, and began construction on my 204th level (another service level)
+- I worked on a monument today, but did I upgrade the stage on any moments.
+- I did not win any golden tickets this week
+- I did not update the game this week.
+As far as I know, no updates are available.
+- I used a few VIPs today
+- I started a new airport run today.
+- I did not unlock any new costumes or pets today
+- I did not upgrade any floors today.
+- The game was lagging very hard today while playing.
+- I did not work on my house today.
+- The games daily/weekly quest system was present this week.
+- I eventually wrapped up and quit.
+I had a good time playing. - 2025, Monday, May 26th
-- I did not play yet today.
+- ~~I did not play yet today.
 My game sessions (except for Wednesday and Sunday) have mostly been moved to the nighttime recently.
-I plan to play later today (after 10:00 pm PST) - 2025, Monday, May 26th
+I plan to play later today (after 10:00 pm PST)~~

 ---